 Previously, Rabbi Hersh served as the rabbinic intern at Temple Israel Center in White Plains, N.Y., and as a rabbi to Congregation Shomrei Torah in Tallahassee, Fla.

 Rabbi Hersh is married to Shulie Hersh, who is Beth Sholom’s part-time cantor.
 They met while living and studying in Jerusalem.
 In their free time they love to make music, cook and explore the natural world together.
-They have a two-year-old son, Ziv.
+They have two young sons, Ziv and Edden.

 Rabbi Hersh is also an avid cyclist and served as co-chair for the Hazon New York Bike Ride.